gStart9/JoinMarket-Docs/High-level-design.md

 * Scalability
 * Censorship Resistance

 Note that the list does *not* include encryption, because E2E encryption technology (including authentication and message integrity) can be used as a layer over the messaging channel.
-Thus while use of TLS for connection to the messaging layer may be desirable, it isn't necessary.
+Thus, while use of TLS for connection to the messaging layer may be desirable, it isn't necessary.

 Scalability is important due to the use of broadcast messages.
 It would be desirable to minimise this requirement; for example, using federated servers which publish orders out-of-band.